It's Simple -

 - Hold a prerequisite credential.
 The BPI Rating Program requires that the rater hold one of the active BPI certifications or certificates listed below (or an alternate credential):

 - Building Science Principles (BSP) Certificate of Knowledge

 - Envelope Professional

 - HEP Quality Control Inspector

 If you are already a Home Energy Score Qualified Assessor or RESNET Rater, include your current ID number for those designations in the application.
-Once approved, you will receive a BPI Rater ID number, online portal log-in information, and Home Energy Score Qualified Assessor information with your starter packet.
-Keep your BPI Rater status up to date annually.
+Once approved, you will receive a welcome email from DOE with access to the Sim Training and Testing.

-Once you have passed the Home Energy Score Assessor exams, BPI will send you the BPI Rater logo and log in information in order to begin performing ratings under the BPI Rater program.
+Once you have passed the Home Energy Score Assessor exams, DOE will send you log in information to begin performing assessments under the BPI Rater program.